varvet/serenade.js/README.md

 ## Views

-It can be convenient to split parts of view into subviews.
+It can be convenient to split parts of views into subviews.
 The `view` instruction does just that:

 ``` slim
 div